PreciselyData/SpatialAnalytics/docs/spatial-cli/README.md

 The CLI Utility requires Java 11.
 Verify that Java 11 is in the system PATH variable before running the Spatial CLI Utility.

 ---
-After downloading CLI utility from the respective link kindly follow the steps mentioned below.
+After downloading CLI utility kindly follow the steps mentioned below.

 1. Extract the contents of the zip file.
 2. Extracted content will have two directories i.e., ***bin*** and ***lib*** at root. ***lib*** directory contains necessary jar dependencies for execution and ***bin*** directory contains two files, one for Windows system and other one for Linux system.